rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P1_Finding_Lane_Lines/P1_SDC_Finding_Lane_Lines.md

 ---
 This is the first project in Udacity's Self Driving Car Nanodegree Program.

-The aim of this project is to detect road lane lines captured by camera mounted on a car dashboard.
+The aim of this project is to create a pipeline to detect road lane lines in images/video captured by camera mounted on a car dashboard.

-This project involves
+This pipeline involves following components:
 *  lane detection using color selection,
 *  region of interest selection,
 *  grayscaling,
 *  Gaussian smoothing,
-*  Canny Edge Detection and
+*  Canny Edge Detection,
-*  Hough Tranform line detection.
+*  Hough Tranform line detection,
+*  Smooting by first-order filter to smoothen the flickr of lines across frames.

 The static image output should look like the following: